5 stocks I want to buy in 2021

 2. Algonquin Power (AQN)

-I’ve been a shareholder of this company for more than a decade now and certainly in hindsight, this has been a great Canadian selection.
+I’ve been a shareholder of this company for more than a decade now and certainly in hindsight, this has been a great Canadian selection to date.

 I started writing about AQN back in 2013.
 I’ve been a shareholder since before that time.